-References: 1.
-Experiments in Nuclear Science, AN34 Lab Manual, 3rd ed (EG&G Ortec, Oak Ridge, TN, 1984)

-2. Modular Pulse-Processing Electronics and Semiconductor Radiation Detectors, (EG&G Ortec, Oak Ridge, TN, 1994)

-3. Physics Vade Mecum, H.L.
+- References: 1.
+Experiments in Nuclear Science, AN34 Lab Manual, 3rd ed (EG&G Ortec, Oak Ridge, TN, 1984) - 2.
+Modular Pulse-Processing Electronics and Semiconductor Radiation Detectors, (EG&G Ortec, Oak Ridge, TN, 1994) - 3.
+Physics Vade Mecum, H.L.
 Anderson, ed.
-(AIP, New York, 2nd ed., 1989)

-4. Preston and Dietz, The Art of Experimental Physics
+(AIP, New York, 2nd ed., 1989) - 4.
+Preston and Dietz, The Art of Experimental Physics

-Objectives:

-In this experiment on gamma ray detection, the emphasis will be on the detectors and on the interaction of the high energy photons with the solid state materials.
+Objectives: In this experiment on gamma ray detection, the emphasis will be on the detectors and on the interaction of the high energy photons with the solid state materials.
 We do not emphasize the nuclear physics of radiation emission.
-For the NaI:Tl scintillator plus photomultiplier, the solid state scintillator converts the gamma ray photon into a burst of visible photons, the number of which is proportional to the gamma energy.
+For the NaI:TI scintillator plus photomultiplier, the solid state scintillator converts the gamma ray photon into a burst of visible photons, the number of which is proportional to the gamma energy.
 For the high purity germanium detector, the gamma rays directly generate electron-hole pairs in numbers proportional to the gamma energy.
 We shall note the quite different energy resolution of the two detectors and relate these detectors to applications in environmental monitoring and in nuclear medicine.
-The first week of this lab we will focus on initial experiments using the NaI:Tl scintillator-based detector.
+See Note below...